3 Top Tips for a Stand-Out Cornell Essay 2024-2025

 You could also write about your personal connection to a specific project of a professor who teaches in the Cornell College of Agriculture and Life Sciences.

-Optional: At Cornell CALS, we aim to leave the world better than we found it, so we seek out those who are not simply driven to master their discipline, but who are also passionate about doing so to serve the public good.
-Please elaborate on an experience where you had a meaningful impact on people, a community, and/or an environment of importance to you.
-(200-word limit)
+Optional: At Cornell CALS, we aim to leave the world better than we found it, so we seek out those who are passionate about serving the public good.
+Please elaborate on an experience where you were able to have a meaningful impact on people, a community, and/or an environment of importance to you.
+(100 word limit)

 This is a great opportunity for you to show how you want to use your passion for the greater good.
 Because the prompt tells you to define your impact "on people, a community" broadly, you have a lot of leeway here.
 Think about your local neighborhood, your family and friends, any trips you may have taken through school or service organizations—anything that shows your commitment to serving others.